jameshughes89/cs2XX-ComputerArchitecture/site/topics/conditions/conditions.rst

         * At this instant, the status flag for ``0`` will be high
         * This is because the adder always calculates the sum/difference of the values in registers A and B
         * Therefore, since the ALU is outputting ``-5``, the zero flag is low, but the significant/sign flag is high
+        * This second calculation was unintended and a consequence of the design of the system

 .. figure:: status_flags_5_minus_5_before_data_to_a.png